deckmoss/deckmoss.github.io/content/diy/unleash_ram/index.md

 ## A Vendors may lie for profit:

 <p class="notice_warning"><strong>🐧 Attention! you'll need a <em>linux</em> powered operating system!</strong></p>
-<p class="notice"><strong>For the maximization of profits, vendors may lie about the actual supported random access memory limits. <br>It could also be a fact that later firmware releases support greater amounts than the initial ones. </strong></p>
+<p class="notice_info"><strong>For the maximization of profits, vendors may lie about the actual supported random access memory limits. <br>It could also be a fact that later firmware releases support greater amounts than the initial ones. </strong></p>

 <p>
 One common cumulative problem with modern notebooks' memory is that one or more RAM modules are soldered directly onto the motherboard.
 Most customers cannot change these types.
 However, often only one module is soldered, while the second module is mounted in a regular socket.
 These types are very easily upgradeable, which can save you a lot of money and time.